 Overview:

 The product of an organic solvent extraction, a total lipid extract (TLE), is often a complex mixture of hundreds, if not thousands, of different compounds.
 The researcher is often only interested in a handful of compounds.
-The compounds of interest may belong to one of several classes of compounds, such as alkanes, ketones, alcohols, or acids (Figure 1), and it may be useful to remove the compound classes to which it does not belong.
-For example, a TLE may contain 1,000 compounds, 250 of which belong to each of these four compound classes.
-In this example, it would behoove the researcher to remove the 750 compounds from the classes they are not interested in.
-This makes the instrumental analysis of the compounds of interest less likely to be complicated by other extraneous compounds.
-In this case, the purification technique called column chromatography is very useful.
+The compounds of interest may belong to one of several classes of compounds, such as alkanes, ketones, alcohols, or acids (Figure 1), and it may be useful to remove the compound classes to which it does not belong in order to get a clearer view of the compounds you are interested in.
+For example, a TLE may contain 1,000 compounds, , but the Uk’37 sea surface temperature proxy is based on only two compounds (alkenones) and the TEX86 sea surface temperature proxy is based on only four (glycerol dialkyl glycerol tetraethers).
+It would behoove the researcher to remove as many of the compounds they are not interested in.
+This makes the instrumental analysis of the compounds of interest (alkenones or GDGTs) less likely to be complicated by other extraneous compounds.

+In other cases, an upstream purification technique may have produced compounds you wish to now remove from the sample, such as the production of carboxylic acids during saponification in our previous video.
+In both of the above cases the purification technique called column chromatography is very useful.

 Principles: